ReFreezed/HotParticles/README.txt

         emissionArea            table    Table with these fields: distribution (string), dx (number), dy (number), angle (number), relative (boolean).
 Is also an array. emissionRate            number   Particle spawning rate.
         emitAtStart             number   How many particles should emit when the particle system starts. emitterLifetime         number   Lifetime of the emitter.
-Is -1 if the emitter is continous. insertMode              string   Particle insert mode.
+Is -1 if the emitter is continuous. insertMode              string   Particle insert mode.
         kickStartDt             number   Delta time for when updating the emitter when the particle system starts. kickStartSteps          number   How many times the emitter should update when the particle system starts.
 May be 0.